JonahCoffelt/PyObj/README.md

 ```

 ## Use
-To get the numpy array of vertices, first setup a directory containing the .obj
+To get the numpy array of vertices, first place the .obj somewhere in your project file (example shown)

 ```
 project